Skip to main content

 if you're running multiple algos on the same broker account, their max-loss-per-trade settings operate independently. algo A hitting its daily max loss doesn't disable algo B. but if both algos are trading the same account, you could end up with a combined loss that exceeds what either algo would allow individually.

-something to think about when planning your multi-algo setup — especially for prop firm accounts with strict drawdown rules.
+something to think about when planning your multi-algo setup — especially for prop firm accounts with strict drawdown rules. for the mechanics of how max-loss and stop-loss interact during a live session, see customizable algo parameters and risk controls.

 a practical checklist